 While there is no cure, medication is available to reduce the symptoms associated with it.
 Another essential part of the treatment process is having a reliable support system for the person impacted.
 Not only are they affected by memory loss and confusion, but they are also unable to look after themselves adequately.

-Secure Homes for Dementia Patients
+Secure Homes for Dementia Residents

 Here at Christadelphian Aged Care, we are highly trained and exceptionally compassionate about caring for the elderly.
 Our dementia-specific aged care facilities evidence this.

 While we have beautiful self-care retirement villages available, we know that this not a suitable option for those requiring a high level of care.
-This is why we also have eight comfortable and modern homes for our residents who need this additional assistance.
+This is why we also have four comfortable and modern homes for our residents who need this additional assistance.

 It is here where we have created safe, secure, and welcoming spaces for those suffering from not only dementia but from other cognitive and behavioural difficulties as well.
 It is also here that they will receive the support and the care that they need.